 I just have to practice a lot of self-love!
 I try to make sure I warm up and cool down properly.
 I often get to the end of rehearsals and I just want to go home, eat and go to sleep because I’m so tired, but I have to remind myself to look after my body.
 It’s also important to maintain a good diet to give your body the energy it needs.
 I love food, so I’m always eating!
 I also love a warm bath; it really helps my muscles and joints after a day of dancing.

 Sometimes it can be difficult for me mentally if I’m having a bad pain day.
 Physically I can deal with it quite well; I make sure I do my physio, my hand exercises, and my stretches.
-I also know someone who also suffers from pain on a daily basis like me and uses other natural methods like cannabis, where they can easily buy it online from places like mykush, which could be a route I go down in the future too.
 But if I tell someone who doesn’t know about my arthritis that my body really hurts that day, they’ll just assume that it’s from dancing.
 So I often try to make friends with someone who can understand, and to make people aware that I have this extra condition.
 There’s not much they can say to make my physical symptoms better, but they can help me ride out the bad days and enjoy the good ones.

 Being able to talk about it is really important for dealing with bad days!
 How would you say dancing helps you deal with your arthritis mentally?